1 9 7 4 – 1 9 7 9 (USA)

 His other less-than-upright acquaintances included disbarred lawyer John Cooper and tough guy Gandy Fitch (Isaac Hayes).

-Rockford’s retired truck driver father ‘Rocky’ constantly badgered his boy to take up a safer line of work.
+Rockford’s retired truck driver father ‘Rocky’ (pictured below) constantly badgered his boy to take up a safer line of work.

 Each episode of The Rockford Files took six days to film.
 Two of the days were spent in the studio.
 The other four were spent shooting on location.